dendibakh/dendibakh.github.io/_posts/contests/2021-02-05-Performance-analysis-and-tuning-contest-5.md

 ### Validation

-If the produced image is correct it will print `Validation successful`.
-A slight tolerance between the reference output image and the image produced by your algorithm is allowed in order to fully exploit the hardware's resources.
+TODO

 ### Submissions

 > We will not use submissions for any commercial purposes.
-However, we can use the submissions for educational purposes.
+However, a good and maintainable solution can be merged back to Kaldi source tree.

-The baseline we will be measuring against is Skylake client CPU (e.g. Intel Core i7-6700) with 64-bit Linux and Clang 10 compiler used with options `-ffast-math -O3 -march=core-avx2`.
+The baseline we will be measuring against is TODO (Which CPU.
+Maybe add ARM Raspberry Pi as well) with 64-bit Linux and Clang 10 compiler used with options `-ffast-math -O3 -march=core-avx2`.

 We conduct performance challenges via Denis' mailing list, so it's a good idea to [subscribe](https://mailchi.mp/4eb73720aafe/easyperf) (if you haven't already) if you would like to submit your solution.
 The benchmark consists of a single file, so you can just send the modified `canny_source.c` source file via email to [Ivica](https://johnysswlab.com/contact/) or [Denis](https://easyperf.net/contact/).
 The general rules and guidelines for submissions are described [here]({{ site.url }}/blog/2019/02/02/Performance-optimization-contest#q7-how-should-the-submission-look-like).
 We also ask you to provide textual description of all the transformations you have made.
 It will be much easier for us to analyze your submission.